tpalmerstudios/Jeli/README.md

 ***Step 1 - Shape rendering***
 	~Rectangle~
 	~Circle~
-	Triangle (3 points?) and then create a converter func that does basic trig.
+	Triangle (got the outline down, now to fill it) and then create a converter func that does basic trig.
 2 sides and angle, etc.
 	Cubes (not sure what exactly to do here)
 	ovals (again how do expand one side, must research)